 National parks and reserves

-Parks and reserves have reopened with the 30 kilometre travel limit no longer in place.
+Most parks and reserves (including visitor centres and campgrounds) have reopened, with the 30 kilometre travel limit no longer in place.

 |World Heritage Sites|